 Sleep therapy usually involves gaining an understanding of the physiological aspects of sleep.
 Working with a trained therapist, the patient will learn skills and techniques to promote better sleep, leading the patient to start to adjust their patterns, thoughts and behaviours.

-Essentially therapy involves two main components.
+Sleep therapy usually involves exploring two main components:

-By learning skills and techniques and gaining an understanding of the physiological aspects of sleep.
-An individual will start to adjust their patterns, thoughts and behaviours, and ultimately achieve a healthier sleep pattern, perhaps even alleviating the need for sleeping tablets.
+Throughout a number of approaches, the patient will achieve a healthier sleep pattern, perhaps even alleviating the need for sleeping tablets.

-Sleep Therapy at Nightingale Hospital London
+Sleep therapy at Nightingale Hospital London

 At Nightingale Hospital sleep therapy treatment can be accessed in an individual or group setting as part of an outpatient, day patient or inpatient programme in London.
 To understand the most suitable for your needs and personal circumstances our team would welcome your call.

 How can you improve your sleep?

 Below is a list of a few things that may help you before you see your sleep specialist: